Automatic Failover ensures immediate access to critical virtual machines (VMs) in the event of an outage:

 - When necessary, the coordinator initiates an unplanned failover to bring destination VMs online.

-- Configure a failover group for virtual machines that need to be monitored.
+- Configure Live Sync for virtual machines that need to be monitored.

 Note: If you define multiple failover groups to support automatic failover, assign a different set of VSA proxies for each failover group.